mdwrigh2/vertexbot/README.md

 Plugins
 =======
   Plugins are fairly simple to develop, just write the plugin and drop it into the 'plugins/' folder.
 Plugins should export a list of objects under the events variable, and each object should have an action member that contains a string for what event to react to, and a reaction member function that contains what to do when that event occurs.
 See the log.coffee plugin for an example.
+  If your plugin is more complex than something you want to put in a single file, place it in a directory and create a front end *script file for the bot to include.
+If you want the functionality to be available to many plugins, such as the database plugin, place it in the utils folder.
+Other plugins can require it from there.
+Again, see the log.coffee plugin for an example of something using a shared utility.

 Events
 ======